Heard a lot about smart meters but not sure how they work or why they're so important? Quickly find out what all the fuss is about ...

-- The government requires all homes to have a smart meter by 2020, but when YOU will get one is to be determined by your supplier.
+- The government requires all homes to be offered a smart meter by June 2025, but when YOU will get one is to be determined by your supplier.

 - You can still switch energy supplier if you have a smart meter.
 At present, a switch from the supplier which installed your smart meter to another, might mean your smart meter reverts to "dumb" mode.
 However, in the future switching may be faster and easier since suppliers can automatically access your meter readings to manage the switchover of supply.